abcdesktopio/docs/opsdocs/docs/common/debug_application.md

 xedit
 ```

-Go back to your web browser and a new x11 window `xedit` should be present :x
+Go back to your web browser and a new x11 window `xedit` should be present on your display

 ![xedit](img/debug-application-xedit.png )

-`xedit` doesn't write error message in the container
+`xedit` doesn't write error message in the container.

 ```bash
 xedit
 ```

+You've get a shell inside a container to run and start any application.
+You can install wine, java